KoliosterNikolayIliev/KoliosterNikolayIliev/README.md

 -->

-Blockchain / Python web developer with around 2 years of experience in creating single-page applications, backend applications, DAP's and more
+Blockchain / Python web developer with 2 years of experience in creating single-page applications, backend applications, DAP's and more